anastasiia-kolieva/VKV-Agency/README.md

-# Landing of site VKV Agency Services
+# Landing of the site "VKV Agency Services".
-HTML5, CSS3, BEM, Animate.css were using.
+HTML5, CSS3, FlexBox, BEM, Animate.css were using.